 10 More Ways to Uncover Your Purpose

-- Notice Your Deepest Longings: Pay close attention to your deepest (maybe even secret) longings.
+- Notice Your Deepest Longings: Pay close attention to your most profound (maybe even secret) longings.
 This could be the voice of your soul whispering to you, trying to tell you what to do.
-For example: Do you dream of changing lives; writing a book; speaking on stage or making beautiful handcrafted jewelry?
+For example: Do you dream of changing lives, writing a book, speaking on stage, or making beautiful handcrafted jewelry?
 Place close attention to that voice inside.

-- Make a list of some of the recurring challenges that you have faced in life: What obstacles have you overcome?
-Do have a passion to help others gain victory in this particular area of life?
+- List some of the recurring challenges you have faced in life: What obstacles have you overcome?
+Do you have a passion for helping others gain victory in this particular area of life?
 Your true purpose may involve teaching others.

 - Ask the people who know you well what they think you would be great at.
 This is one of my favorite exercises.
 We rarely see ourselves the way others do.
 We are usually so intimately in touch with our faults and shortcomings that our natural gifts and talents get buried.
-Oftentimes, those closest to us are the greatest resource to unlock our treasure.
+Those closest to us are often the most excellent resource to unlock our treasure.
 You don’t have to take their advice as the final say-so, but you should consider their input wisely.

-- Write a list of what you enjoy doing and a list of what you do well: Next scan the two lists looking at any possible.
-For example, if you love to read and you are a skillful writer, your true calling might be connected with writing great books.
+- Write a list of what you enjoy doing and what you do well: Next, scan the two lists looking at any possible.
+For example, if you love reading and are a skillful writer, your true calling might be connected with writing great books.

-- Think about what makes you really really angry or sad: Issues that evoke deep-seated emotions in you may be a clue to something you’re called to fix or change.
+- Consider what makes you angry or sad: Issues that evoke deep-seated emotions may be a clue to something you’re called to fix or change.
 Your true purpose could very well be linked to a cause.

 - Uncover your true purpose by getting to know yourself better by taking a personality test.
-There a gazillion of personality tests online that only take a few minutes.
+A gazillion of personality tests online only takes a few minutes.
 Some are better than others.
 You can try the notorious 16 Personalities Tests, a user-friendly version of the Myers-Briggs test.
 Try it for free.
-Your results will simply blow your mind.
+Your results will blow your mind.

-- Pay attention to what feels good: We are so accustomed to “doing what we gotta do” that we overlook how we feel about something.
-When we are flowing in our true purpose it just feels good.
-We feel excited, invigorated, calm, passionate, peaceful, and joyful full of purpose.
+- Pay attention to what feels good: We are so accustomed to “doing what we gotta do” that we overlook how we think about something.
+When we are flowing in our true purpose, it just feels good.
+We feel excited, invigorated, calm, passionate, peaceful, joyful full of meaning.
 As you continue to search for your true calling, notice how you feel when you’re engaged in different activities.

 - Don’t be afraid to explore and try something new.
 Finding your true purpose often involves trial and error.
-Take a calculated risk and launch out into something you suspect might be your true purpose.
-You may actually succeed and discover a greater satisfaction and purpose for your life.
-Even if it doesn’t turn out the way you expected, you can learn more about yourself and get more clarity on what you should pursue in the future.
+Take a calculated risk and launch into something you suspect might be your true purpose.
+You may succeed and discover greater satisfaction and sense for your life.
+Even if it doesn’t turn out how you expected, you can learn more about yourself and get more clarity on what you should pursue.

-- Find clarity, no matter what: You know that you were put on this earth for a reason.
+- Find clarity, no matter what: You were put on this earth for a reason.
 Deep in your heart, you realize there is something that you are uniquely designed to do.
-Unfortunately the vast majority never really find out what “it” is.
+Unfortunately, the vast majority never really know what “it” is.
 Don’t settle for this.
 It is your responsibility to uncover your true purpose and get to work.
 You could have a singular purpose or multiple purposes.
 The point is that it’s up to you to gain clarity.
-You see clarity, is the starting point to living your life on purpose.
+Clarity is the starting point to living your life on purpose.
 Those around you that you admire and have done great things are crystal clear on their purpose.
-You too must achieve this clarity as well.
+It would be best if you too achieved this clarity as well.

-Uncovering your true calling can mean many different things for different people.
-The basic premise is your personal satisfaction with what you are doing.
-However, the process of discovering your true purpose can take time, effort, and even risk.
+Uncovering your true calling can mean many different things to different people.
+The basic premise is your satisfaction with what you are doing.
+However, discovering your true purpose can take time, effort, and even risk.
 Although it is not necessarily easy, you can follow some basic steps to make achieving this goal a reality.
-I hope you allow these 10 powerful ways to guide you to who are really designed to be.
+I hope you allow these ten powerful ways to guide you to who you are designed to be.